ORLINHNDZ/ioetOrlinHernandez/README.md

 RENE-ASTRID: 3

 ## Overview
-For this challenge I decided to go for a JavaScript alternative as my main tech and JEST library for testing purposes.
+For this challenge I decided to go for a JavaScript alternative as my main tech and JEST dependency for testing purposes.

 ## Architecture